Selected and reviewed

 the implicit contracts under which most couples operate.

-seems likely that most relationships in the advanced
+Most relationships in the advanced

 parts of the world